Niraamaya Retreats Surya Samudra

 Use of the swimming pool and yoga are complimentary at the hotel.
 Activities at an additional cost include Ayurveda treatments, catamaran and motorboat rides, astrology and cooking classes.
 Cultural experiences offered by the hotel include visits to the Thiruvananthapuram, the capital city of the Kerala state, Kanyakumari, Neyyar, Thenmala and the Alleppy Backwater Cruise to explore some of the most spectacular scenery India has to offer.

-Surya Samudra Private Retreats sits on a private beach 8km south of Kovalam, overlooking pristine beaches by the Arabian Sea in Kerala.
+Niraamaya Retreats Surya Samudra sits on a private beach 8km south of Kovalam, overlooking pristine beaches by the Arabian Sea in Kerala.
 Within easy reach of Vizhinjam Beach, Lighthouse Beach, and Hawah Beach.